AdarshGachha/LinkedIn-main/README.md

 # JOB-and-INTERNSHIP-Finder
 # linkdin

-Firstly Run Sever with
+# Firstly Run Sever with
-# npx nodemon or nodemon or npm start
+ "npx nodemon" or "nodemon" or "npm start"

-Then run client side with
+# Then run client side with
-# npm run dev
+"npm run dev"